-The Causes of Elbow Pain
+Symptoms of Elbow Pain

 If you’re having recurring or continual pain in your elbow, a variety of causes could be the culprit.
 Our goal is to find the right one, so we can get you the treatment you need.
 In addition to other medical conditions, some of the common causes of elbow pain we see include:

-- Dislocation: One of the bones that form your elbow could have gotten knocked out of place.
+Dislocation: One of the bones that form your elbow could have gotten knocked out of place.

-- Fracture: A sudden blow can cause one of your arm bones to break near the elbow.
+Fracture: A sudden blow can cause one of your arm bones to break near the elbow.

-- Sprain or Strain: This is when the muscles or ligaments stretch or tear.
+Sprain or Strain: This is when the muscles or ligaments stretch or tear.

-- Bursitis: Usually caused by repetitive motions, this is when small sacs of fluid in your joint become swollen.
+Bursitis: Usually caused by repetitive motions, this is when small sacs of fluid in your joint become swollen.

-- Tendinitis: Swelling in the tendons of your elbow from overuse can cause elbow pain.
+Tendinitis: Swelling in the tendons of your elbow from overuse can cause elbow pain.

-- Trapped Nerves: Nerves in your arm can become trapped or squeezed because of overuse, leading to pain and numbness.
+Trapped Nerves: Nerves in your arm can become trapped or squeezed because of overuse, leading to pain and numbness.

-Treatment Options Available for Elbow Pain
+Treatment Options Available for Elbow Pain in Central New Jersey